-1. Position within the company's structure Profile of director Mr Francisco José Riberas Executive Chairman He holds a Degree in Law and a Degree in Mera Business Management and Economics from the Comillas Pontifical University (ICADE E-3) of Madrid.
+Individual or company name Position within the company's structure Profile of director Mr Francisco José Riberas Mera He holds a Degree in Law and a Degree in Business Management and Economics from the Comillas Pontifical University (ICADE E-3) of Madrid.
 He began his professional career by taking on different positions in the Gonvarri Group as Director of Corporate Development and later as CEO.
 In 1997 he created Gestamp Automoción and since then he has been its executive chairman, shaping over time what Gestamp Group is today.
 He is a member of the Boards of Directors of Telefónica, CIE Automotive and Wallbox.
 He also sits on the management bodies of other Gestamp Group companies and of companies in the Acek family holding (including companies in the Gonvarri, Acek Energías Renovables and Inmobiliaria Acek groups).
 He also chairs the Spanish Association of Automotive Suppliers (Sernauto) and the Spain-China Council Foundation.
-Mr Francisco López Peña Member He holds a degree in Civil Engineering from the Polytechnic University of Barcelona and a Master of Business Administration (MBA) from the IESE Business School, Barcelona.
-He has extensive experience in the vehicle parts sector with over 22 years in Gestamp Group.
-Previously, he held executive management positions in companies in sectors such as industrial mining and textiles.
-In 1998 he joined Gestamp as Director of Corporate Development, becoming CFO from 2008 to 2017 and then CEO up to 2020.
-He is also currently Managing Director of Orilla Asset Management, S.L.
-He is also a Director of several unlisted companies of the Gestamp Automoción Group, of GAM (General de Alquiler de Maquinaria, S.A.), and of several unlisted companies in which Orilla Asset Management, S.L. has a stake.

-Total number of executive directors 2 Total % of the board 15.39%
+Total number of executive directors 1 Total % of the board 7.69%